-Doctors still don't know what causes some people to develop asthma.
+Doctors still do not know what causes some people to develop asthma.
 They think that many different genetic and environmental factors play a role.

 Researchers are working hard to identify the responsible genes.
-They have also made progress in identifying other factors that seem to either lead to the development of asthma-or possibly protect you against developing asthma.
+They have also made progress in identifying other factors that seem to either lead to the development of asthma or can possibly protect people against developing asthma.

-Probably the most important factor in the development of asthma is atopy.
+The most important factor in the development of asthma is probably atopy.
 This is the inherited tendency to be allergic.
 So if other people in your family have allergies, you may have inherited a tendency to be allergic, and your chances of developing asthma are greater than average.